Prospective ECE Students

 - If not currently enrolled in one of the professional engineering programs and have not completed the First Year Engineering Requirements, you must First CODO into the First Year Engineering Program.
-Admission into ECE is via the usual FYE process (link).
+Admission into ECE is via the usual FYE Transition to Major process.
 If the First Year Engineering Requirements have been completed with an EAI of 2.0 or better (as well as an overall GPA of 2.0 or better), the student is eligible to apply for CODO to ECE.

 - Registrar Form 705, Request for Chage of Degree Objective (CODO), is used as the official ECE CODO application.
 It must be submitted to the ECE Undergraduate Office, EE136, no later than the last day of classes of the term prior to the semester the CODO is desired.